 So back to the question: which one is better: muscular endurance or muscular power?
 It depends on you.
 Both have their advantage and disadvantage.
 It depends on what you prefer and what is working for you.

-But Ayobami, you just said women have more muscular endurance and men have more muscular power therefore, my gender won’t let me chose what I prefer.
+But Ayobami, you just said women have more muscular endurance and men have more muscular power therefore, my sex won’t let me chose what I prefer.
+You will notice that I used Mohammed Ali for muscular endurance explanation, despite him being a man.
+This is because we all have the ability to choose what we want.
+We have the freedom to choose what to develop regardless of our biology.

-Believe me; you get to chose what you want for yourself regardless of your gender.
-All you have to do is to only work on improving yourself.
-The truth is that passion always surpasses talent.
-So, it doesn’t matter what you are naturally blessed with, what matters is what you are passionate enough to develop.
+Believe me; you get to chose what you want for yourself regardless of your sex.
+All you have to do is only work on improving yourself.
+The truth is that passion always surpasses talent (innate ability).
+So, it doesn’t matter what you are naturally blessed with, what matters is what you are passionate about enough to develop.

 It’s all about your passion

 If you are passionate about developing your muscular endurance, go for it.
 And if it is your muscular power, go for it.
 You can also decide to develop both your muscular power and muscular endurance.
-Trust me, that’s the best.
+Trust me, that’s the best (best of both worlds).

 Being able to be strong and tough requires both mental and physical toughness.
 Men lean more towards the physical (power) and women lean more towards the mental (endurance).
-If you want to be tough and strong, don’t hesitate to hit the gym, participate in vigorous exercises, lift weights, etc regardless of your gender.
+If you want to be tough and strong, don’t hesitate to hit the gym, participate in vigorous exercises to push your endurance, lift weights, etc regardless of your sex.

 Society underestimate the strength of women